-Companies have long back automated their hiring process with ATS.
-Predictive analytics to understand hiring needs, chatbots for interview scheduling, AI for conducting interviews are some of the innovations that are now swamping the traditional recruitment process.
-The Tengai HR developed by Sweden-based Tengai Unbiased is capable of conducting structured, competency-based interviews, which eliminate the chances of human bias from the process.
+Companies have automated their hiring process with ATS.
+Predictive analytics to understand hiring needs, chatbots for interview scheduling, and AI for conducting interviews are some of the innovations that are now swamping the traditional recruitment process.
+These AI-based tools are capable of conducting structured, competency-based interviews, which eliminate the chances of human bias from the process.

 The Preference for Cross-Functional Skills.

 Candidates with cross-functional skills will be more in demand, owing to the simple fact that they are likely to have a more holistic view of the business.
 Candidates who wish to grow and companies that want to build a strong cross-functional team would do well to pursue training and mentor for such training, respectively.